 - 1. Remove the front auger support and bushing. - Remove the auger assembly from the machine.
 Pull the auger out of the machine barrel slowly.
 As the auger is being pulled out, carefully remove each of the plastic flights with springs. - Keep the rear of the auger tipped up once it is clear of the freezing cylinder to prevent the rear seal assembly from dropping. - 4.
-Wipe spline lubricant off of the hex end of the auger with a paper towel.
+Wipe the hex drive anti-seize off of the hex end of the auger with a paper towel.
 Remove the rear seal assembly (Fig. 3-5). - 5.
 Unscrew the springs from the auger flights.